-3.9.3 HEAD OF INTERNAL AUDIT
+3.8.3 HEAD OF INTERNAL AUDIT

-Mario Galiano, of Grant Thornton Consultants srl, is Head of Internal Audit in outsourcing for the threeyear period 2022-2023-2024 and is charged with verifying that the internal control and risk management system adopted by the Company is functional, adequate and consistent with the guidelines defined by the Board.
-The Board of Directors, after having received the favorable opinion of the Control and Risks Committee, approved the 2023 Work Plan in the meeting held on 15 December 2022.
+Mario Galiano, of Grant Thornton Consultants srl, is Head of Internal Audit in outsourcing for the three-year period 2022-2023-2024 and is charged with verifying that the internal control and risk management system adopted by the Company is functional, adequate and consistent with the guidelines defined by the Board.
+The Board of Directors, after having received the favorable opinion of the Control and Risks Committee, approved the 2024 Work Plan in the meeting held on 13 December 2023.

-Grant Thornton Consultants S.r.l. is among the leading advisory firms, with renowned and consolidated experience and professional personnel organized and qualified in Internal Audit, Risk Management, Assessment of Internal Control Systems and Compliance.
-At the date of this report there are no assignments, contractual relationships or other elements which point to a conflict of interest between Grant Thornton Consultants S.r.l. and any of the companies belonging to Gruppo IGD.
+Grant Thornton Consultants S.r.I. is among the leading advisory firms, with renowned and consolidated experience and professional personnel organized and qualified in Internal Audit, Risk Management, Assessment of Internal Control Systems and Compliance.
+At the date of this report there are no assignments, contractual relationships or other elements which point to a conflict of interest between Grant Thornton Consultants S.r.I. and any of the companies belonging to Gruppo IGD.